Anne E. Ralph

 Professor Ralph is a graduate of the University of Virginia School of Law and the University of Notre Dame.
 At the University of Virginia, she was a Hardy Cross Dillard Scholar, was elected to the Order of the Coif, and was a member of the Virginia Law Review and the Virginia Journal of International Law.
 Professor Ralph graduated summa cum laude from the University of Notre Dame with a B.A. in English and philosophy, and she was a member of Phi Beta Kappa.

 Professor Ralph’s scholarship focuses on the intersection of law and narrative.
-Her work has appeared in the Nevada Law Journal and the Yale Journal of Law & the Humanities.
-In 2018, she was recognized as a part of the New Scholars’ Showcase sponsored by the AALS Section on Legal Writing, Reasoning, and Research.
+Her work has appeared or will appear in Washington Law Review, Nevada Law Journal, and the Yale Journal of Law & the Humanities.
+Her article Narrative-Erasing Procedure won the 2018 Penny Pether Award for Law and Language Scholarship.